 3) What's the worst possible result you can imagine (short of being electrocuted or having your computer take over your brain, and who says it hasn't already?) from keeping a weblog?

 carpal tunnel syndrome?
 Eyestrain?
-Loss of ability to communicate with spoken words?
+Loss of ability to communicate with spoken words?4) What do you do to prevent that worst possible result from happening?

-Pop my wrist, rub my eyes, bring a pad of paper and pens everywhere and claim I'm mute.
+Pop my wrist, rub my eyes, bring a pad of paper and pens everywhere and claim I'm mute.5) List 5 reasons that would make you stop keeping your weblog for a period of 6months to a year.

 1. No more computer (AAAAAAAAAAAAAAAAAAAAAAHHHHHHHH)